britco/wp-cli-schema/README.md

 ## Usage

 In your plugin, add a hook for the `schema_upgrade` action.
 It should behave similar to https://codex.wordpress.org/Creating_Tables_with_Plugins.
-It should
+You should write it in a way where it can repeatedly run without harm.
+For example, if one of your plugins needs to create a new term:

 ````
 add_action('schema_upgrade', function() {